ned-chambers/Improving_public_service_response_times_with_NYC311_data/README.md

 - **Evaluation Metrics**:
 The model's performance was assessed using various evaluation metrics, demonstrating its strong predictive ability:
 1. **Confusion Matrix**:
+The confusion matrix indicates the model performs well at distinguishing between delayed and non-delayed requests, with relatively low false positives and false negatives.
+This balance suggests the model is effective for prioritising cases likely to exceed the 48-hour threshold.

 ![Confusion Matrix](images/confusion_matrix.png)